Ashmie11/FMLTSA_AshmieThapa/README.md

 # FMLTSA_AshmieThapa
--What is the reason you decided to take this class? - The reason I decided to take this class because time series analysis plays an important role in many physics applications, for example ana
+-As an aspiring experimental physicist, I have  realized that handling and interpreting data is a significant part of my work.
+Analyzing complex datasets from experiments can be challenging most of the times, so I decided to take this class to gain hands-on experience with ML methods and tools for data analysis.
+I believe that mastering these techniques will be valuable in my research and will help me make more informed interpretations of experimental data.

-- What do you hope to learn the most?-
+-I hope to gain practical experience with real-world datasets and improve my ability to analyze and interpret data effectively using machine learning techniques.
+At the same time, I am also excited to learn how to apply these tools in my research and work.

-- I want to gain hands on experience with handling real world data sets and improve my ability to analyze data.
+-I am not very experienced in programming and machine learning methods, but my curiosity and eagerness to learn will help me in this class.
+With my physics background, I’m accustomed to working with data and solving problems, so my analytical skills will help me effectively understand the tools and techniques used in this course.

 -
-- What are the strength in your background or character that you think will help you in the class?
+-
-- Honestly, I am not very apt in programming and ML methods but my curiosity and willingness to learn new things will definitely help me in the class.
-I come from a physics background and I have to deal with lots of data and figure out a methods to deal with them,
+-
-- I may not be very experienced in programming and ML methods, but my curiosity and eagerness to learn will help me in this class.
-Coming from a physics background, I have experience working with data and finding ways to analyze it.
-This problem-solving mindset, along with my analytical skills, will support me in understanding and applying time series analysis techniques
+-